capt0-lll/ESP32-Security-System-Server/README.md

 You are welcomed to contribute to this project.
 To get started:

 1. Fork the repository.
-2. Create a new branchLj, for your changes.
+2. Create a new branch, for your changes.
 3. Make your changes and test them.
 4. Submit a pull request with a description of your changes.